Underwater poster

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Norah brushes her teeth in the bathroom of the Kepler 822 deep-sea drilling station, experiencing ordinary life seven miles below the ocean surface..
+The Status Quo at 1 minutes (1% through the runtime) establishes Norah brushes her teeth in the bathroom of the Kepler 822 deep-sea drilling station, seven miles beneath the ocean surface.
+She stares at herself in the mirror, isolated and contemplative, establishing her emotional detachment and the claustrophobic underwater world..
 Of particular interest, this early placement immediately immerses viewers in the story world.

-The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The crew makes the active choice to don pressure suits and leave the relative safety of the station, beginning the treacherous walk across the ocean floor to reach Roebuck station., moving from reaction to action.
+The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
+This demonstrates the protagonist's commitment to The group descends to the ocean floor in pressure suits, committing to the treacherous one-mile walk.
+They leave the relative safety of the damaged station and enter the crushing darkness of the deep ocean.
+There is no turning back; they must reach Roebuck or die., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
-Here, Emily is dragged away and killed by creatures.
-Captain Lucien sacrifices himself in an explosion.
-Norah is left with only one other survivor, facing impossible odds and a massive creature rising from below., indicates the protagonist at their lowest point.
+Here, Captain Lucien sacrifices himself to the creatures, allowing the others to escape.
+The mentor figure is torn apart before Norah's eyes.
+Paul is also killed when his helmet cracks.
+Only Norah, Emily, and Smith remain, stripped of leadership and hope, facing impossible odds., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey